 Professor of Architecture and Design,

-Associate Dean of Research in the School of Architecture
+Associate Dean of Research, Scholarship, and Creative Work in the School of Architecture

 I teach a variety of courses that explore the history of architecture and design in the modern era.
 In particular, I am interested in political themes in architecture, the impact of new materials, and the evolution of exhibition design techniques, and I have always found the University to have the necessary financial and scholarly resources to support my research.